 Are dentists in MD doctors?
 The answer is yes, but with some qualifications.
 Both DDS (Doctor of Dental Surgery) and DMD (Doctor of Medicine in Dentistry or Doctor of Dental Medicine) are the same degrees, meaning that dentists who have a DMD or DDS have the same education.
 However, dentists are not the same as a doctor, as they do not need to complete a residency program after graduation before they can begin practicing.
 Dentists have doctoral degrees and are therefore considered “doctors” in some cases.

-But is a dentist considered to be a doctor (i.e., doctor)?
+For example, oral surgeons who undergo such rigorous and extensive training that they have a DDS and an MD behind their name are considered “dental doctors”.
+But is a dentist considered to be a doctor (i.e., doctor) in the whole body sense?
 No. But you don't want to go to the family doctor for a tooth abscess, a cyst in the jaw, a retained wisdom tooth, or anything else.
 Your doctor would send you back to a dentist to get the right level of care you need to stay healthy.
-Unfortunately, the medical community (and even health insurance) has established a significant separation between the mouth and the body.

 Once in dental school, dental students undergo two rigorous years of training in biomedical sciences and then two years of clinical dentistry (making it a 4-year degree in addition to their undergraduate degree, that is, between 7 and 8 years of school).
 In the United States, the First Dental Practice Act required dentists to pass the medical board examination of each specific state in order to practice dentistry in that particular state.
 There are more than a hundred oral diseases treated by dentists (specifically oral medicine and oral pathologists) medically.
 If a dentist wants to specialize in a specific area of dentistry, they will be required to complete a graduate program that can add years to their time in school.